OxyTurbine development department

 • Low-speed aerator always use a gearbox, can be as large as 150kW and work at 40 to 60 RPM

 • Diffused aeration systems are classified as a coarse bubble of a fine pore.

-• Diffused aerator is also classified by geometry, such as “full floor coverage” or “spiral roll.”
-Full floor coverage systems spread the air across the entire tank bottom while spiral roll systems may have the diffuser in narrow bands, often at the tank wall, and induce a rolling action of the fluid.
+• The diffused aerator is also classified by geometry, such as “full floor coverage” or “spiral roll.”
+Full floor coverage systems spread the air across the entire tank bottom while spiral roll systems may have the diffuser in narrow bands, often from the tank wall, and induce a rolling action of the fluid.

 • Surface aerator always “pump in a circle.”

 • This means that there is always a DO gradient in the tank

 • For entirely aerobic conditions, the fluid returning to the aerator must have positive DO, and it must be sufficiently high to keep the flock centers aerobic